-The fame brought with it money, power and overindulgence.
+The fame brought with it power money, overindulgence.
 "I was never a drug addict," he says, placing his fork down.
-"I was just into excessive, self-destructive behavior, and I'm not alone.
+"I was just into self-destructive excessive, behavior, and I'm not alone.
 It was everywhere, all the time.
 It was actually horrible.
 I can't think of anything more unpleasant than being around a bunch of stoned, smelly people who haven't showered.
-I can't characterize it by any movie that one has seen, I can only characterize it as its own hell. . .
+I can't characterize it by any movie that one has seen, I can only characterize it as its own hell. .

-"There were a lot of very excessively wealthy self-destructive people that were around me that were taking the ride with
+"There were a lot of very excessively wealthy self-destructive people that were around me that were taking the ride with me.
+And famous ones, too," he adds.